Vicente 'Enzo' Potolicchio

 In 2016, Potolicchio returned full-time to prototype racing, joining French team Graff in the LMP3 class of the European Le Mans Series.
 He was sharing the #10 Ligier JS P3-Nissan with Sean Rayhall and John Falb.
 In six races, their best result was 11th place at Estoril.

-From 2017, Potolicchio moved his focus again to Ferrari Challenge North American, in which he gained great success earlier in a career.
+From 2017, Potolicchio moved his focus again to Ferrari Challenge North America, in which he gained great success earlier in a career.